 Additionally, if you have decided to participate in Student Search Service, colleges and universities may identify you to provide you with materials about college admission and financial aid.
-Student Search Service does not report your course grades, test scores, or phone numbers to these organizations, but organizations can request student information based on a variety of criteria, which may include score range or other variables such as geographical location or expressed interests.
+See Student Search Service on page 4 for more information.

 Required Information for Students Testing in California or New York State